VitBenton88/bamazon/README.md

 ![Quantity Prompt](/images/quantPrompt.jpg?raw=true "Quantity Prompt")

-Once a quantity is selected, your order will be processed, a message will appear thanking you for your order, and a **receipt** will be generated.
+Once a quantity is entered, your order will be processed, a message will appear thanking you for your order, and a **receipt** will be generated.

 The receipt consists of a **unique receipt ID**, the name, price, quantity of the item that was purchased, and the total of the purchase: